Understanding The Empathy Definition: Enhancing Your Ability To Communicate Effectively

 Practice open communication in relationships

 One powerful way to develop more empathy is to communicate openly in relationships, whether romantic, platonic, work-related, or otherwise, and to build a safe space where others can do the same.
 Try practicing active listening in an effort to gain a genuine understanding of where the other person is coming from, and work on getting in touch with and then communicating your own feelings as well.
-Empathy and compassion go hand in hand—if you notice a change in someone’s behavior that indicates they’re feeling a certain emotion, you might ask them about it—gently and with curiosity and compassion.
-Over time, you can learn a lot about how the way others’ emotions work.

-Read fiction and research
+Read fiction and psychology research about empathy

 Studies suggest that reading fiction can help us develop empathy because it provides us with a window into the thoughts and feelings of a huge variety of different characters.
 The study was initially very popular, but it has since drawn criticism.
 As a 2016 Atlantic article put it, “Reading Literature Won’t Give You Superpowers”.
 It’s still possible that reading fiction can help people cultivate a stronger sense of empathy, or there may be an unrelated factor at play here.
 That said, reading about people whose lives and emotional worlds are different from our own may at least be helpful in exposing us to different perspectives, even if internalizing them doesn’t happen quite that easily.